OusStack/FS-Casting-Agency/README.md

 # Casting Agency API

-The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
-You are an Executive Producer within the company and are creating a system to simplify and streamline your process.
+The Casting Agency models an organization that is liable for making motion pictures and overseeing and appointing on-screen characters to those motion pictures.
+You are an Executive Producer inside the organization and are making a framework to disentangle and smooth out your procedure.

-This project uses python, flask and postgresql for it's backend and is hosted on Heroku.
+This task utilizes Python, jar, and PostgreSQL for its backend and is facilitated on Heroku.

-All backend code follows [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/)
+All backend code follows PEP8 style rules

-No frontend is developed for this app, you can use it using cURL or [Postman](https://www.postman.com)
+No frontend is produced for this application, you can utilize it utilizing cURL or Postman

 ## Getting Started